WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Acrids using Blight will have different colored effects.\
 Includes acid pool in lobby.

-REX's vines when moving now match his skin.\
 Engineer Skins will have skinned Harpoons.\
 Fixes Engineers Mastery & Colossus Skin Turrets looking worse than intended.
 (Glows more now)\
+REX's vines when sprinting now match his skin.\
 Loaders Alt skin will have matching Hook Hand.\
 MulT shows off his primary skill in lobby.